Mahmood Khan Achakzai: Political career

 Achakzai is a Pashtun nationalist who was elected as the chairman of the Pashtunkhwa National Awami Party (PNAP) following the assassination of his father Abdul Samad Khan Achakzai in a bomb attack in Quetta in 1973.
 PNAP and the Pakhtunkhwa Mazdoor Kisan Party (PMKP) of Sher Ali Bacha reached an agreement in 1986.
 As a result of this settlement, the Pashtunkhwa Milli Awami Party (PMAP) was created in March 1989 at a meeting in Quetta.
 Bacha was elected as the General Secretary of PMAP while Mahmood Khan Achakzai was the chairman.

 Achakzai was elected as a member of the Provincial Assembly of Balochistan in a by election.
-Achakzai was elected as a member of National Assembly of Pakistan in 1993 Pakistani general election from Quetta constituency.
+Achakzai was elected as a member of National Assembly of Pakistan in the 1993 Pakistani general election from Quetta constituency.
 Reportedly, he had won his first election with the support of Pakistan Muslim League (N).
-Achakzai lost the National Assembly seat in 1997 Pakistani general election.
+Achakzai lost the National Assembly seat in the 1997 Pakistani general election.

-Achakzai was re-elected as a member of National Assembly of Pakistan in 2002 Pakistani general election from the NA- 262 constituency however lost in the NA-259 (Quetta) constituency.
+Achakzai was re-elected as a member of National Assembly of Pakistan in the 2002 Pakistani general election from the NA- 262 constituency however lost in the NA-259 (Quetta) constituency.
 In 2007, Achakzai parted ways with his ally PML-N and formed an alliance with the Awami National Party.
 In 2008, he formed an alliance with All Parties Democratic Movement and boycotted 2008 Pakistani general election to deny the legitimacy of then President of Pakistan Pervez Musharraf.
 Although he boycotted the polls, he remained active in the politics.

-In February 2013, it was reported that Achakzai is being considered for the post of caretaker prime minister of Pakistan prior to 2013 Pakistani general election, but he refused to become the caretaker prime minister due to reason that he intended to contest the upcoming general elections.
+In February 2013, it was reported that Achakzai is being considered for the post of caretaker prime minister of Pakistan prior to the 2013 Pakistani general election, but he refused to become the caretaker prime minister due to reason that he intended to contest the upcoming general elections.

-Achakzai ran for seat of National Assembly from two constituencies, NA-259-Quetta and NA-262-Qilla Abdullah, in 2013 Pakistani general election.
-Achakzai was supported by Pakistan Muslim League (N) in Quetta constituency.
-Achakzai won the NA-259 Quetta.
+Achakzai ran for seat of National Assembly from two constituencies, NA-259-Quetta and NA-262-Qilla Abdullah, in the 2013 Pakistani general election.

 From 11 to 14 March 2022, he was part of the Pashtun National Jirga, which was held in Bannu, Khyber Pakhtunkhwa to discuss the critical issues faced by the Pashtuns in Pakistan and Afghanistan.

+In the 2024 Pakistani general elections, Achakzai contested and won the NA-266 seat, making it the only seat the PKMAP managed to secure in the election season.
+Achakzai also contested for the 2024 Pakistani presidential elections.
+His candidacy was backed by the SIC.
+He lost to Asif Ali Zardari, who secured 411 electoral votes compared to Achakzai's 181 votes.